 On November 23, 2020, the trustee for the PFC bonds issued a notice in which it received a request from Syncora Guarantee Inc. ("Syncora"), joined by Assured Guaranty Corp. ("Assured Guaranty"), that the trustee is seeking court approval to execute documents that would replace Syncora with Assured Guaranty as the issuer of certain policies insuring payments due to the PFC under the Natural Gas Supply Agreement (as defined in the indenture related to the PFC bonds).
-On January 29, 2021, the trustee issued an additional notice announcing the commencement of a trust instruction proceeding ("TIP") where the trustee requested, among other things, direction and instruction in connection with Syncora's request to novate the policy.
+On January 29, 2021, the trustee issued an additional notice announcing the commencement of a trust instruction proceeding where the trustee requested, among other things, direction and instruction in connection with Syncora's request to novate the policy.
 A preliminary order was issued by the court on March 11, 2021, approving the relief requested in the petition, and notice was given for interested parties to submit objections.
-The order will be deemed final 45 days after service in the absence of any objections from interested parties.
+No objections were received, and the preliminary order was final as of April 30, 2021.
+An event notice was filed regarding the finality of the order.

 Nuclear fuel procurement for STP is managed by the STPNOC staff with oversight and guidance provided by the Participants.
 STP fuel supply requires uranium oxide, conversion of uranium oxide to uranium hexafluoride, enrichment of fissile uranium 235 isotope from 0.7% to about 4.5%, design and fabrication of fuel assemblies.
 Prior to May 2014, fuel supply also provided for disposal of spent fuel assemblies.
 In May of 2014, the DOE suspended the collection of the spent fuel disposal fee pending identification of an alternative disposal facility.
 No plan to reinstitute the fee has been identified; however, some sources indicate there is a possibility of the fee being reinstated sometime in 2023.
 Uranium supply is typically provided by primary producers, either through long-term contracts or through favorable short-term and / or spot market purchases.
-Uranium conversion services are obtained under contracts with primary producers of several years duration, covering STP's current operating license term.
-Enrichment requirements are contracted with Urenco USA through STP's current operating license term.
-Fabrication requirements are contracted with Westinghouse through STP's current operating license term.
-Fabrication requirements are contracted with

-DESCRIPTION OF FACILITIES - Electric System - External Events Impacting Nuclear Power Generation Industry and STP1 and STP2, and CPS Energy's Response - Used Nuclear Fuel Management" herein.
+Uranium conversion services are obtained under contracts with primary producers, spanning several years of duration, covering STP's initial operating license term (2027 and 2028, STP1 and STP2, respectively).
+Enrichment requirements are contracted with Urenco USA through STP's initial operating license term.
+See "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - DESCRIPTION OF FACILITIES - Electric System - External Events Impacting Nuclear Power Generation Industry and STP1 and STP2, and CPS Energy's Response - Used Nuclear Fuel Management" herein.